Benefits of a Firewall & the Pitfalls of not having one

 It would help if you had a firewall that will close those ports (even at least temporarily) when a threat is detected.
 Naturally, the other side of the coin is the alternative that you can potentially avoid certain services beneficial for the computing system by closing traffic, thereby reducing the utilities you get from them.

 How to negate the pitfalls of not having a firewall

 Widespread misunderstandings surrounding the firewalls include:

 - Consumer hardware or software is enough for market protection.

 - Low-risk companies do not have to think as much about firewall security as high-risk companies.

 - Thinking of no need to enforce firewall security for antivirus software

 Many users have found that the full solution is not always firewalling.
-Next, a significant number of network areas are taken up and, thus, other important programs’ functionality.
-Alternatively, you must consider that hackers often sell malware as if it were some sort of firewall.
+Next, many network areas are taken up and, thus, other important programs’ functionality.
+Alternatively, you must consider that hackers often sell malware as if it were some firewall.
 The unsuspecting user then downloads an awful threat to his device to get the most out of the system.

-Ultimately, this is one reason for the hesitation on the part of others to accept the full possibilities of a computer firewall.
+Ultimately, this is one reason for the hesitation of others to accept the full possibilities of a computer firewall.
 Despite the drawbacks of the firewall, it is crazy to ignore any possible advantages you miss while you live without security.